Even more evidence Illinois can thank the federal government’s covid bailouts for its budget bonanza – Wirepoints

 By: Ted Dabrowski and John Klingner

 Some Illinois lawmakers continue to deny that covid aid and other federal stimulus bailed the state out of its fiscal mess, most notably, its collapsing credit rating.
-But a look at past and projected revenues from COGFA’s latest three-year budget projection shows just how much the bailouts blew out the state’s revenues.
+But a look at past and projected revenues from COGFA’s latest three-year budget projection shows just how much the bailouts helped balloon the state’s revenues.
 And now that the bailouts are over, how much harder it will be for Illinois to grow.

+The Commission on Government Forecasting and Accountability, the state’s official number cruncher, projects the state’s revenue growth through 2027 will be virtually flat – and actually fall when you take inflation into account.
 Those projections are in sharp contrast to the state’s 2020-2023 revenue spike, when state revenues popped to $53.1 billion in 2023 from $40.1 billion in 2020, an increase of 32% in just three years.

 Most, if not all, of that revenue growth can be attributed to the nearly $200 billion in funds the feds doled out to Illinois’ public and private sectors during covid.
 The federal government’s direct grants to the state as well as its individual and business stimulus checks – which pumped up income and sales taxes for the state – both played a role, as we detailed here, here and here.